Author Topic: Hi-Fi set-up (Read 581 times)

 When it comes to technical stuff I usually take a modular approach, meaning that a combination of dedicated devices is preferrable to all-in-one devices.

 You seem to be wanting the latter, and I advise against that.
-If you believe that an integrated device for a few hundred euros/pounds/dollars -- containing amplifier, data storage, CD transport and D/A converter -- can actually sound great, there is a bridge I'd like to sell you.
+If you believe that an integrated stereo system for a few hundred euros/pounds/dollars -- containing amplifier, data storage, CD transport and D/A converter -- can actually sound great, there is a bridge I'd like to sell you.

 Everybody already has a player that can play CDs as well as FLAC files.
 It is called "computer".
-I totally get it why one would wish to use an extra device -- I do, primarily because of fan noise -- but I've never seen one that wouldn't be a downgrade soundwise.
-Navigation is a problem as well with their little displays.
+I totally get it why one would wish to use an extra device -- I do, primarily because of fan noise -- but I've never seen an integrated one that wouldn't be a downgrade soundwise.
+Navigation may be a problem as well with their little displays.

 My stereo system has pre-amp, power amp and CD player (NAD Monitor series).
 Connected to it is a wireless external D/A converter (Audioengine D2) that plays the FLAC stuff coming from the computer and that is capable of processing anything up to 24 bits and 192 kHz resolution.